-The Topics in Medicine (TIM) course builds upon and reinforces content taught in Introduction to Clinical Medicine with a focus on symptoms that prompt patients to seek medical care.
-Within this class, the students will be guided to a higher level of clinical thinking.
-To accomplish this, students receive interdisciplinary lectures, which will incorporate prior academic subject matter and build upon it with a clinical orientation.
-This class will incorporate real-world patient management techniques and skills critical to a smooth transition from student to clinician.
-TIM consists of presentations coordinated and conveyed sequentially during the Fall, Winter, and Spring.
+Clinical Symptom Integration builds upon and reinforces content taught in the first year with a focus on symptoms that prompt patients to seek medical care.
+Within this class, the students are guided to a higher level of clinical thinking.
+Presentations from primary care physicians as well as specialists incorporate prior academic subject material and build upon it with a clinical focus.
+This course consists of presentations coordinated and conveyed sequentially during the Fall, Winter, and Spring.
 A single grade is given at the completion of the course.

 Practice of Medicine